Loading Video...

 Supporting Material

 Every machine has moving parts that move against one another.
-Between these parts friction creates heat, wastes energy, and can cause damage.
-Lubricants reduce the friction when a machine runs, lowering the temperature and maintaining the parts.
+This friction creates heat, wastes energy, and can cause damage.
+Lubricants reduce the friction when a machine runs, lowering the temperature and helping protect the parts.

 Glass